unsaved/gradle-javaPropFile-plugin/README.txt

         # In all cases above (except nested properties, as noted), references
         # to properties that are missing are handled according to the default
         # or specified unsatisfiedRefBehavior.
-       THIS FOLLOWING ALTERNATIVES ARE FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY, BUT ARE NOT IN A PUBLIC RELEASE YET.
+       THE FOLLOWING ALTERNATIVES ARE FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY TRUNK, BUT ARE NOT IN A PUBLIC RELEASE YET.
         ${!propName}         # For all variants above, if the reference
         ${!sys|propName}     # property name is immediately preceded by !,
         etc.                 # then the unsatisfiedRefBehavior is thereby